ArGul-0/ArGulOS/README.md

-A small operating system written in C# using cosmos.
+A small operating system written in C# and using Cosmos Dev Kit SDK.

+-----INSTALLATION In Virtual Machine-----